Our Wildlife Watch groups are led mainly by fantastic volunteers who are interested in helping young people connect with nature.

 Wildlife Watch Leaders

 Wildlife Watch Leaders are supported by the Engagement Officer at the Scottish Wildlife Trust.
-They receive regular communication from the Trust, including the Wildlife Watch Scotland magazine and Sprout magazine for environmental educators.
+They receive regular communication from the Trust, including the Wildlife Watch Scotland magazine.
 They can also attend annual Wildlife Watch Training Days and connect with fellow Wildlife Watch Leaders all across the country!

 Registered Wildlife Watch Leaders can access our Resources for Leaders page for more guidance and resources.